tryscer/flock/flock-music.md

 ​	Eleanore says, "Cindy, when you were looking at the billboard, where were all those venues?"
 ​	"Second street," says Cindy.

 Back in the car, the sweltering June heat gives way to a cool evening wind streaming through the open windows.
 The streets are dark save for a few islands of yellow light, and those grow farther and farther apart.
-Every time we pass under a street lamp we see lots full of the demolished debris of a house; buildings with windows and doors boarded up; streets dug up so deep that they become little rivulets bisecting the neiborhood.
+Every time we pass under a street lamp we see lots full of the demolished debris of a house; buildings with windows and doors boarded up; streets dug up so deep that they become little rivulets bisecting the neighborhood.
 ​	“Are we sure we’re in the right place, Bear?” says Cindy.
 Barry looks at Tim, who takes a look at his map and nods.
 ​	“Yeah, we’re in the right place,” says Barry.
 ​	“Where is this show?” says Eleanore.
-“Hiroshima?”
+“Hiroshima?"
 ​	“Puppy!” cries Cindy.
 “Not cool!”
 ​	“Don’t call me that,” says Eleanore, laughing.
 ​​	The road grows broader and broader.
 A big billboard, lit by greenish-yellow floodlights, shows a picture of pretty white children playing in the front lawn of a beautiful house.
 The sign says COMING SOON TO JACKSON WARD and, in smaller lettering, A PROJECT FOR THE ELIMINATION OF BLIGHT AND THE PROMOTION OF CIVIC PROGRESS IN RICHMOND.